- 1 Definition

 - Functional tricuspid insufficiency

 - The pressure is calculated: Bernoulli equation: PAP systolic = (4 x tricuspid jet velocity squared) + RAP (v.cava blood pressure)

 - Serious PH: systolic pressure more than 50mmHg

-- Estimated systolic ultrasound Doppler pressure is about 10 mmHg higher than right catheter pressure (Catheter: mild PH at 35mmHg, 36-50mmHg at doppler).
+- Estimated systolic pressure by ultrasonic Doppler is approx. 10 mmHg higher than mean pressure at right catheter (Catheter: mild PH at 35mmHg, 36-50mmHg at Doppler).
 Ejection fraction (EF) is normally more than 55% when there is no heart failure

 Right catheterization with acute vasodilation test (reversibility test)